 For more information on Nurses Week please visit the HRSA Nurses Week webpage and check out the HRSA Nurses Week infographic for nursing related facts.
 Share your Nurses Week events and post an #IAMANURSE selfie on the NURSE Corps Facebook!

 HRSA is pleased to announce the publication of a special Public Health Reports supplement entitled "Nursing in 3D: Workforce Diversity, Health Disparities, and Social Determinants of Health" which was developed as a follow up to a summit by the same name which HRSA hosted in April 2012.
 The supplement features articles authored by 3D Summit speakers on the potential impact of linking nursing workforce diversity, health disparities, and social determinants of health.
 It advances scholarly inquiry around the intersecting goals of increased workforce diversity, fair and equal access to quality health care and healthcare resources, elimination of health disparities, and achieving health equity.

 Achieving health equity for all requires a collective effort across all disciplines and all sectors (including those outside of health care).
 This supplement features positive content on how far diversity in the nursing workforce has evolved, and how HRSA’s programs are continually advancing for future generations.

 Over 8 million Americans have signed up for coverage through the Health Insurance Marketplaces since October 1, thanks to the Affordable Care Act.
-For many Americans that have never had private health insurance before or if it’s been a while, they may want to learn about using their coverage and improving their health using the Roadmap to Better Care and a Healthier You.
-In addition, please share the following resources with your patients and help them understand how their new coverage can help cover medical costs for services like filling a prescription at the pharmacy, going to the doctor and getting emergency care.
+For many Americans that have never had private health insurance before or if it’s been a while, they may want to learn about using their coverage and improving their health.
+Please share the following resources with your patients and help them understand how their new coverage can help cover medical costs for services like filling a prescription at the pharmacy, going to the doctor and getting emergency care.